OWASP/ASVS/5.0/en/0x97-Appendix-V_Cryptography.md

 ### Key Wrapping

 Cryptographic key wrap (and corresponding key unwrap) is a method of protecting an existing key by encapsulating (i.e. wrapping) it by employing an additional encryption mechanism so that the original key is not obviously exposed, e.g. during a transfer.
-This additional key used to protect the original key is referred to as the the wrap key.
+This additional key used to protect the original key is referred to as the wrap key.

 This operation may be performed when it is desirable to protect keys in places deemed untrustworthy, or to send sensitive keys over untrusted networks or within applications.
 However, serious consideration should be given to understanding the nature (e.g. the identity and the purpose) of the original key prior to committing to a wrap/unwrap procedure as this may have repercussions for both source and target systems/applications in terms of security and especially compliance which may include audit trails of a key's function (e.g. signing) as well as appropriate key storage.